 And create a ticket for the next one :)

-#2 Updated by spriver about 3 years ago
+#2 Updated by spriver over 3 years ago

 This worked out for me today (except the verification with DAVE since it's a nightly).
 Booting from USB went fine with my 'normal' USB stick I'm using for tests, but booting with a SanDisk Cruzer 32GB seems to work partially, it leads to a screen displaying '' and a busybox shell and the error '(initramfs) Unable to find a medium containing a live file system'. (after showing the three dots while booting for a while, boot option live-media=removable leads to the same result).
 Error also occurs when installation is done via the Tails Installer in Tails itself.